A-R13/CommunicationAppBackend/assumptions.md

 channelsCreateV1
 - The user which created the channel is added as both a 'owner' and 'member', meaning they exist in both the ownerMembers and allMembers arrays inside the channel object.

+channelMessages
+- The more recent the message, the higher its unique 'messageId'.